Flexi-NeurA: A Flexible Neuromorphic Accelerator with Adaptive Bit-Precision Exploration for Edge Devices: Introduction

 Flexi-NeurA employs an event-driven and time-multiplexed execution model in which neuron computation is sequentially reused across neurons, significantly lowering area and power consumption while maintaining realtime inference capability.
 Network layers are mapped onto a multi-core architecture, where each core implements a single layer and can be configured independently, enabling heterogeneous layer designs within the same system.

 This architectural flexibility results in a large design space in which different accuracy-hardware trade-offs can be realized.
 To efficiently navigate this space, we introduce Flex-plorer, a software framework that performs precision-aware design-space exploration.
 Flex-plorer takes user-defined constraints, trains the target SNN, and applies simulated annealing to identify low-cost configurations within the specified bounds.
 Based on the selected configuration, it generates the corresponding RTL, high-level driver, and encoded datasets, enabling direct deployment and reproducible evaluation.
+Crucially, this end-to-end framework ensures that the resulting models are not merely theoretical simulations, but are synthesized and validated on FPGA, guaranteeing the real-time deterministic performance required for clinical applications.